 Before any parent jumps into one of the following options, we suggest all parties seek specialist advice in advance.

-We suggest talking to a mortgage broker about the thousands of mortgages and schemes available for families and first-time buyers and an independent financial advisor about the pitfalls and problems that occur without due care and attention.
+We suggest talking to a mortgage broker about the thousands of mortgages and schemes available for families and first-time buyers and a financial advisor about the pitfalls and problems that occur without due care and attention.
 Whether you can afford to donate money as a gift, provide a loan, choose to release equity, or use the interest from a linked savings account, there's more than one way to land the mortgage deal your kids need.

 Mortgage lenders are more than used to parents being part of the plan these days, not only in landing a suitable deal with appropriate mortgage interest payments, but making sure everyone is aware of the advantages and pitfalls of the situation.
 As well as understanding how any parent-help mortgage impacts lifestyle and financial security, a few well-timed conversations should keep everyone on the same page throughout the duration of the agreement.